daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-01-28-PocHistone-Amplification-Test-Sequencing-Prep.md

 #### DNA Dilutions 2020-08-27

-**[DNA Dilutions](https://github.com/meschedl/MESPutnam_Open_Lab_Notebook/blob/master/_posts/2020-08-27-mtORF-protocol.md) for samples completed by Maggie on 2020-08-27.
-See above notebook post for in depth details for this protocol.**
+DNA dilutions for samples completed by Maggie on 2020-08-27.
+See the [notebook post](https://github.com/meschedl/MESPutnam_Open_Lab_Notebook/blob/master/_posts/2020-08-27-mtORF-protocol.md) for in depth details for this protocol.

 #### Histone Amplifications 2021-01-25